 My children and I had a blast trying to find our way through the Sweet Pea Maze, a one-of-a-kind living maze!
 It is designed by using fragrant and colorful “old fashioned” sweet pea blossoms.
 My son found the exit within minutes, while my daughter and I had to go back to the entrance to find our way out!

 Within the Flower Fields there are numerous places where visitors can take scenic photos.
 Many couples like to take their engagement pictures at the Flower Fields, while other people stop and pose for a once in a lifetime photo.

 The Flower Fields Educational Program is a great way for children to learn about growing plants, water conservation and local history.
-They offer several programs from Pre-K to 2nd Grade and 3rd to 5th grade every year, from September to April.
-The price is $6 to $12 per student.
-As a bonus, teachers and chaperones can get in FREE with a few limitations.
+They offer several programs from Pre-K to 2nd Grade and 3rd to 5th grade every year.
+The cost is $16 per student.

-- Art Program – Students create a special “hands-on” art project to take home.
+Art Program – Students will create a special “hands-on” art project to take home.

 Hours: Starting on March 1, open to the public seven days a week from 9:00 a.m. to 6:00 p.m.